“The Histories” by Herodotus

 Sailing around Africa:

 After he [king Nechos of Egypt] stopped excavation work on the canal, which extended from the Nile to the Arabian Gulf, he sent some Phoenicians off on boats with orders to sail around Libya and back through the Pillars of Herakles into the Mediterranean Sea and to return by that route to Egypt And so the Phoenicians set out from the Erythraean Sea and sailed the Southern Sea.
 Whenever autumn came, they would put in to shore at whatever region of Libya they happened to have reached in order to sow seeds.
 There they would wait for the harvest, and after reaping their crops, they would sail on again.
 This they did for two years, and in the third, they came around through the Pillars of Herakles and returned to Egypt.
-They mentioned something else which I do not find credible, thought someone else may: that when they were sailing around Libya, the sun was on their right as they went.
+They mentioned something else which I do not find credible, though someone else may: that when they were sailing around Libya, the sun was on their right as they went.
 (4.42)

 An account of Scythian soothsayers: